Smingvin/srdjanmisic/content/_index.md

 Imagine if a loved one had to be cut open, and you had no other choice but send for the guy who trimmed your sideburns the day before.
 If the barber was busy, you’d send for the grinning butcher with the bloody apron.

-Awful risk either way, but that's just how it was if you needed a surgeon in the middle ages.
-It's also pretty much how it is if you need to hire a copywriter today.
+Awful risk either way, but that's just how it was if you needed a surgeon back in the middle ages.
+It's also pretty much how it is today if you need to hire a copywriter.

 Anyone, regardless of skill or experience, can call themself a copywriter.
 Finding a competent one among them is like searching for a decent surgeon among butchers and barbers.